 - Financial details (bank account number, UK tax payer information for gift aid)

 - IP address

 - Photos, videos or audio recordings used as part of our work with you

-- CCTV which is in use at various NSPCC sites.
+- CCTV which is in use at various NSPCC premises.

-We may also collect details of your visits to our website, for example location data, how you found us and the resources accessed on our website.
+We also collect more technical data which may identify your device or web browser, relating to details of your visits to our website, for example location data, how you found us and the resources accessed on our website.
 We use this to provide you with the information, services or products that you’re interested in and are most relevant to you.

-There are a number of ways that we may use your personal information, all to help us provide the most relevant and personalised service for you.
-The following are some of the ways we use your personal information for our core activities:
+There are a number of ways that we may use your personal data in accordance with the lawful basis described in 'Our lawful bbasis for processing your personal data' below.
+The following are the ways we use your personal data for our core activities: